5 Sonoma County Distilleries You Should Know

 The grains are milled on-site, then mixed with flour and hot water to create mash.
 Yeast is added to the mash to ferment and, after a few days, distilling begins.

 Of course, this is just the start of the possibilities.
-Sonoma County offers at least two dozen operating craft breweries, more than half a dozen cider producers, and at least two dozen operating craft breweries.
-Follow the Sonoma County Beer, Cider, and Spirits Map to find even more craft beverage touring and tasting possibilities.
+Sonoma County offers more than a dozen artisan distilleries, close to a dozen cider producers, and more than two dozen craft breweries, with more of each in the works.
+Check our listings of Breweries, Distilleries, and Cider Houses, or follow the Sonoma County Craft Beverage Map to find even more craft beverage touring and tasting possibilities.

 Written by Sonoma Insider Carey Sweet.